 - Using

-if the string contains any non-numeric characters. - Using
+Number()converts the entire string into a number, returningNaNif the string contains any non-numeric characters. - Using

-parses the integer part of the string from the beginning until it encounters a non-numeric character.
+parseInt()parses the integer part of the string from the beginning until it encounters a non-numeric character.

 Other Examples#